 Not giving a shit and having no fucks left to give.
-Two popular phrases, and two phrases that have likely been uttered more in 2020 than in the entire existence of the English language.
+Two popular phrases, and two phrases that have likely been uttered more since 2020 than in the entire existence of the English language.

 We often use these terms interchangeably.
 You're over it, you don't give a shit, you don't have any fucks to give on the matter.
 But these two phrases actually have two different meanings and the nuance is important.